 - Noor Restaurant

-Since Noor is part of the Premium club we ate here a few times for breakfast and for lunch.
+Since Noor is part of the Premium Club, we ate here a few times for breakfast and lunch.

-I always ordered the typical Dominican breakfast, which consist of fried eggs, magu (mash boiled green plantains), fried salami and fried cheese.
+I always ordered the typical Dominican breakfast, which consisted of fried eggs, magu (mash boiled green plantains), fried salami, and fried cheese.
 It tasted exactly what I remember from my youth.

 Lunch here is delicious.
-I loved their ceviche on the menu.
+I loved the ceviche on the menu.

-This is the only restaurant that I noticed had a nice chartercurterie plate as an appetizer on their dinner menu.
-Which was quite nice to have on the last night there.
-I made the mistake of ordering the chimichurri steak and the meat just didn’t taste real.
+This is the only restaurant that I noticed had a nice charcuterie plate as an appetizer on their dinner menu, which was quite nice to have on the last night there.
+I made the mistake of ordering the chimichurri steak, and the meat didn’t taste right.

 - Mare Restaurant